labeshgarg/ANN-model-for-predecting-inverse-kinematics-of-a-2R-planar-robot/README.md

 ### Acknowledgements

-Special thanks to [Major Sarkar] for guidance and support in this project.
+Special thanks to Major KP Sarkar, co-author of the project for guidance and support in this project.